vutpham/rails_lite/README.md

 # Rails Lite

-This rack app uses Ruby's unique metapogramming capability to create logic and functionality for request routing, base controllers, and base models.
+This rack app uses Ruby's unique metaprogramming capability to create logic and functionality for request routing, base controllers, and base models.

 ## Setup & Dependencies